Gaza awaits humanitarian aid, as Israel tells troops to ‘be ready’ for ground invasion

 “Whoever sees Gaza from afar now, will see it from the inside ...
 I promise you," he said.
 “It might take a week, a month, two months until we destroy them,” he added, referring to Hamas.

 Israel’s consent for Egypt to let in food, water and medicine provided the first possibility for an opening in its sealing off of the territory.
-Many among Gaza’s 2.3 million residents are down to one meal a day and drinking dirty water.
+Many of Gaza’s residents are down to one meal a day and drinking dirty water.

 Israel did not list fuel as a permitted item, but a senior Egyptian security official said Egypt was negotiating for the entry of fuel for hospitals.
 The official spoke on condition of anonymity because he was not authorized to talk to the press.
-The first trucks of aid were expected to go in Friday, Egypt’s state-owned Al-Qahera news, which is close to security agencies, reported.
+The first trucks of aid were expected to go in Friday, Egypt’s state-owned Al-Qahera news reported.

 With the Egypt-Gaza border crossing in Rafah still closed, the already dire conditions at Gaza’s second-largest hospital deteriorated further, said Dr. Mohammed Qandeel of Nasser Hospital in the southern town of Khan Younis.
 Power was shut off in most departments to save it for intensive care and other vital functions, and staff members were using mobile phones for light.